Achieving a Mind at Rest

 Room to sit in the day

-Thinking of those whose lives are bound by their attachments to earthly things
+thinking of those whose lives are bound by attachment

 Birds love the woods